 - Google will report conversions via “Modeled Conversions” to create an accurate, privacy-safe, and aggregate view of user behavior.

-- Facebook moved from the default attribution window of 28-day click, 1-day view, into 7-day click, 1-day view, resulting in fewer reported conversions.
+- Facebook moved from the default attribution window of a 28-day click, 1-day view, into a 7-day click, 1-day view, resulting in fewer reported conversions.

 - Launch a separate Facebook ad account for App Install campaigns

 In preparation for the ATT rollout, we recommend brands using digital marketing to devote developer and engineer resources to implement SDK updates, along with evaluating campaign success due to the gaps in data.
 Currently, there is still a lot unknown in the post-iOS14 world & Direct Agents is working alongside its partners to provide up-to-date information that embraces both user privacy and campaign success.